infosetGR/alex-ed/guides/6b_agents_AgentCore.md

 Bedrock Agent Core agents are developed under their respective `agent_{agentname}` directories.
 This is an alternative agent development on the newly released Bedrock Agentcore framework and can work alongside the existing App Runner-based agents.

+The primary implementation file for each agent resides in the `agent_{agentname}/agent.py` directory.
+Each agent's main functionality is encapsulated within a class that is registered as an entry point using the `@app.entrypoint` decorator, where `app` is an instance of `BedrockAgentCoreApp()`.

+For more details on the Bedrock AgentCore framework and its capabilities, refer to the [official AWS Bedrock AgentCore documentation](https://docs.aws.amazon.com/bedrock-agentcore/).

 These agents leverage the Bedrock Agentcore framework and are tested locally using the following commands: